mindspore-ai/docs/docs/programming_guide/source_en/advanced_usage_of_checkpoint.md

 #### [Strictly match the parameter name](#Strictly-match-the-parameter-name)

-When the weight parameters in the CheckPoint file are loaded into the net, the parameter with the same name in net and CheckPoint will be matched firstly.
+When the weight parameters in the CheckPoint file are loaded into the `net`, the parameters with the same name in `net` and CheckPoint will be matched firstly.
 After the matching is completed, it is found that there are some parameters that are not loaded in the net, and it will match the parameters with the same suffix name in ckpt and net.
 For example:The parameter value named `conv.0.weight` in CheckPoint will be loaded into the parameter named `net.conv.0.weight` in net.
 If you want to cancel this kind of fuzzy matching, only adopt the strict matching mechanism, you can set it by the parameter `strict_load` in the method `load_param_into_net`.